Frequently Asked Questions

 Why take part?

 By taking part in the Sono-breech study, you will receive an extra scan confirming your baby’s position.
+The information you get from this scan can help you make decisions about how you would like to give birth.
 This research study aims to make birth safer - by participating you can contribute to improving safety in the future.

 -